 They are supported with their social and emotional development throughout the school day, through the curriculum and extra-curricular activities.
 Personal, Social and Health Education (PSHE) and Social Emotional Aspects of Learning are integral to our curriculum and are also taught regularly.
-Additional support from specialist staff who form the inclusion team may be of benefit for some pupils.
-Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions is followed by all staff.
+Additional support from specialist staff who form the Inclusion Team may be of benefit for some pupils.
+Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions is followed by all staff under the guidance of the 'Good to be Green' behaviour system.
 We regularly monitor attendance, support children returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence.